Prepper First Aid Kit: Complete Checklist & Guide

 Maintenance Schedule

-- Check packaging for moisture damage, especially in vehicle kits.
+- Inspect packaging for moisture damage, especially in vehicle kits exposed to temperature swings.

-- Test flashlights and headlamps.
-Replace batteries on a fixed schedule.
+- Test flashlights and headlamps — replace batteries on a fixed schedule regardless of whether they “still work.”

 Smart Storage and Organization